 Many people have experienced the soothing quality of petting a cat or bunny, or the infectious laughter that bubbles up when tossing a ball to an energetic puppy.
 Animals can give us joy on many levels—helping us to forget our worries and pains, better connect with those around us, and enjoy the simple act of being alive.

-For many it may not be surprising, then, that the medical field is exploring the health benefits of interacting with companion animals.
+For many, it may not be surprising that the medical field is exploring the health benefits of interacting with companion animals.
 In fact, many hospitals and other healthcare facilities incorporate animals as treatment tools for physical and emotional therapy.

 Pet-facilitated therapy (PFT), or animal-assisted therapy, involves bringing animals to a group or individual with the hopes of providing a positive therapeutic or health effect.
-The therapy may occur anywhere from a Red Cross facility after a traumatic event or a nursing home or hospital.
+The therapy may occur anywhere from a Red Cross facility after a traumatic event or a nursing home, hospital, or school for children with special needs.
 Some studies and anecdotal evidence seem to support the usefulness of animals in helping people to feel better and connect to those around them.

 When disasters such as earthquakes, tornados, and bombings occur, we often see our canine companions on the scene helping to search for people in the rubble.
 But the work of dogs, cats, and other animals behind the scenes can also have a positive impact on a trauma survivor.

 Work has also been done on using animal-assisted therapy with autistic and intellectually disabled children.
-Time with dogs, horses, and even dolphins can as be used as a powerful motivator to learn and develop new skills, interact with the world around them, and try new things.
+Time with dogs and horses can as be used as a powerful motivator to learn and develop new skills, interact with the world around them, and try new things.